 Resident Advisors (RAs) live in the floor communities along with students and are available for support in the residence halls.
 RAs regularly plan floor programming, events and parties, to enhance the residential experience.
-These programs aim to help students get to know their neighbors better, complement their academic and Torah studies, and have a rich, fun-filled residential life experience.
+These programs aim to help students get to know their neighbors better, complement their Torah and academic studies, and have a rich, fun-filled residential life experience.

 First-time-on-campus students, whether they have studied in Israel, another college, or are coming to campus directly from high school, are required to reside in campus housing for their first two semesters on campus (excluding Post-Pesach Program).
-First year students live in designated living-learning communities on the six floors of Rubin Hall and one floor of Muss Hall.
+First year students live in designated living-learning communities together on designated floors.
 These communities include additional RAs and more programming oriented toward supporting new students during their required first two semesters in university housing.

 Housing applications are available online for all incoming and returning students.
-After submitting the required registration materials and fees, incoming students can access the application by going to www.yu.edu/myyu and clicking on "Faculty, Students and Staff."
-Each student can login using his Banner ID and pin number, then click on "Undergraduate Housing Application."
+After submitting the required registration materials and fees, incoming students can access the application by going to www.yu.edu/housingapp.
 Returning students can apply for the following academic year during the middle of the spring semester.

-The Office of University Housing & Residence Life is located in the Leah and Joseph Rubin Residence Hall (2501 Amsterdam Avenue) and is staffed by the director of university housing and residence life and the office manager.
-Should you have any questions about living on campus at YU, about UHRL programs, or the RAs, please don't hesitate to stop by (Rubin Hall, Suite 106), call us at 646-592-4215, or e-mail us wilfhousing@yu.edu.
+The Office of Residence Life is located in the Leah and Joseph Rubin Residence Hall (2501 Amsterdam Avenue) and is staffed by the Directors of Residence Life and a small team of Office Managers.
+Should you have any questions about living on campus at YU, about Res Life offerings, or the RAs, please don't hesitate to stop by (Rubin Hall, Suite 106), call us at 646-592-4215, or e-mail us WilfResLife@yu.edu.